ibm-skills-network/portals-knowledgebase/docs/learning-content/guided-project.md

 ## Language Support

-- Currently primarily in English
-- Ongoing translation efforts using Generative AI
+- Currently primarily in English but support translation using Generative AI
-- Accessible to global learners